 - a.
 The original homologated fuel injection system must be used without any modification. - b.
 The fuel injectors must be stock and unaltered from the original specification and manufacture. - c.
-Air funnels must remain as originally produced by the manufacturer for the homologated motorcycle. - d.
+Air funnels (including their fixing points) may be altered or replaced.
+(See eligibility list) - d.
 Butterfly valves cannot be changed or modified. - e.
 All parts of the variable intake tract device must remain exactly as homologated.
 Variable intake tract devices cannot be added if they are not present on the homologated motorcycle. - f.
 Secondary throttle valves and shafts may be removed or fixed in the open position and the electronics may be disconnected or removed. - g.
 Air and air/fuel mixture must go to the combustion chamber exclusively through the throttle body butterflies. - h.
 Electronically controlled throttle valves, known as 'ride-by-wire', may only be used if the homologated model is equipped with the same system.
 Software may be modified but all the safety systems and procedures designed by the original manufacturer must be maintained.